ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 ### Referencing Areas Correctly
 Referencing areas correctly is challenging, for example, there are several Newports across the country and hundreds of High Streets so, identifying one by name alone can be fraught with error.
 Even when you think you are referring to one clear location you could be describing different areas, for example, towns, wards and parishes may share a common name but cover completely different areas.

-Using GSS codes to accurately refer to areas avoids problem.
+Using GSS codes to accurately refer to areas avoids problems.
 This is why **referencing** is one of the key pillars of the GSS Geography policy.
 Referencing by GSS codes also makes your life much easier as it simplifies joining statistics to areas.

 ## Geographic Products from ONS
 ONS produce a range of geographical products for use across a number of organisations and applications.
 UK geographies can be very complex as they accommodate this range of uses and applications.
 Administrative boundaries in the UK also change frequently which results in changing and updating boundary datasets.
 When producing statistics we must be conscious of this to avoid errors.

-The *Heirarchical Representation of UK Statistical Geographies* provides a detailed overview of the different boundaries available and how they are associated with each other.
+The *Hierarchical Representation of UK Statistical Geographies* provides a detailed overview of the different boundaries available and how they are associated with each other.
 This is a useful resource to refer back to - you can find it on the <a href="https://geoportal.statistics.gov.uk/search?collection=Document&sort=name&tags=all(DOC_HRSG%2CDEC_2020)" target="_blank">ONS Geoportal</a>

 ![The Hierarchical Representation of UK Statistical Geographies diagram](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/awareness_of_geog_and_stats/uk_geographies.PNG?raw=true)